jan-forest/autoencodix/CONTRIBUTING.md

 ## Feature Request

-Do you have an idea for an awesome new feature for cleanab?
-Let us know by submitting a feature request.
+Have a great idea for a new feature in Autoencodix?
+Let us know by submitting a feature request!

-If you are inclined to do so, you're welcome to fork cleanlab, work on implementing the feature yourself, and submit a patch.
-In this case, it's highly recommended that you first open an issue describing your enhancement to get early feedback on the new feature that you are implementing.
-This will help avoid wasted efforts and ensure that your work is incorporated into the cleanlab code base.
+If you'd like to take the initiative, feel free to fork Autoencodix, work on implementing the feature, and submit a patch.
+Before starting, we highly recommend opening an issue to describe your enhancement.
+This helps you get early feedback and ensures that your work can be effectively incorporated into the Autoencodix codebase, saving time and aligning with the project’s direction.

 ## Bug Report
 Even the smartest Gaul can make mistakes, so if you encounter a bug when using Autoencodix, we highly appreciate a bug report.